mariele-lensink/Plasmid-Length/README.md

 (currently being edited to take in .gz files)

 ## Output
-Creates a fasta file of reads that are of similar length to the predicted length of the plasmid.
+Creates a fastq file of reads that are of similar length to the predicted length of the plasmid.

 ## Command Line Options
 --inFile [X]      (Required) input file